| sustantivo |

 evaluate,

-judge form a critical opinion of; "I cannot judge some works of modern art"; "How do you evaluate this grant proposal?"
+pass judgment form a critical opinion of; "I cannot judge some works of modern art"; "How do you evaluate this grant proposal?"
 "We shouldn't pass judgment on other people"

 |